dustinb/Scraping/README.md

 # Scraping

-Take a Airbnb # or VRBO and get some bed information
+Take a Airbnb # or VRBO and get some bed information.
+May want to limit requests/second

     $ node scraper.js 11240707
     11240707